vxwo-opensource/starword-core/README.md

-star-keyword-core
+starword-core
 ==============================

-A C++ implementation that uses "star" to mask keywords in a "complex text".
+A C++ implementation that uses "star" to mask words in a "complex text".

 # Usage

 ## StarText

-Use "star" to mask keywords in a "simple text".
+Use "star" to mask words in a "simple text".

 ## StarJson

-Use "star" to mask value of keywords in a "JSON text".
+Use "star" to mask value of words in a "JSON text".